-Sujata Iyengar (Ph.D., Stanford University, 1998), Professor, specializes in English Renaissance Literature, literature and medicine, and Shakespeare and Appropriation.
+Sujata Iyengar (Ph.D., Stanford University, 1998), Professor, specializes in English Renaissance Literature, the Health Humanities, Book History and Arts, and Shakespearean Adaptation and Appropriation.
 Her book Shakespeare's Medical Language was reissued from Bloomsbury/Arden in Spring 2014, her co-authored textbook for the French agrégation exam, 'Not Like an old play': Shakespeare's Love's Labour's Lost appeared from Fahrenheit Editions in November 2014, and her edited collection Disability, Health, and Happiness in the Shakespearean Body was published by Routledge in January 2015.
 Her earlier explorations of the human body in written and visual representations include the monograph Shades of Difference: Mythologies of Skin Color in Early Modern England (University of Pennsylvania Press, 2005), an award-winning article in ELH (2002), and essays in journals such as Shakespeare Quarterly, Shakespeare Survey, Literature/Film Quarterly, Shakespeare, Postmodern Culture, and Medieval and Renaissance Drama in England as well as in peer-reviewed collections from the Folger Shakespeare Library, Purdue University Press, the University of Pennsylvania Press, the University of Toronto Press, Ashgate, Palgrave, and Routledge.

-With Christy Desmet, Dr. Iyengar co-founded and continues to co-edit the online, peer-reviewed, multimedia, scholarly journal Borrowers and Lenders: The Journal of Shakespeare and Appropriation, which won First Prize in the "Best New Journal" category from the Council of Editors of Learned Journals (2007).
+With the late Christy Desmet, Dr. Iyengar co-founded and continues to co-edit the online, peer-reviewed, multimedia, scholarly journal Borrowers and Lenders: The Journal of Shakespeare and Appropriation, which won First Prize in the "Best New Journal" category from the Council of Editors of Learned Journals (2007).
 The journal celebrated its tenth anniversary in November 2015 and, with the support of the Willson Center for Humanities and Arts, the Office of the Provost, the UGA Libraries, the Graduate School, the UGA Symposium on the Book, and the Departments of English and Theatre and Film Studies, co-hosted an international conference, open to the public, in Athens on "Appropriation in an Age of Global Shakespeare."
-Visit our WordPress site for more information: https://shaxandapp2015.wordpress.com/.
-You can also listen to a radio interview with the editors here: http://wuga.uga.edu/uploads/audio/151111_Appropriation_in_an_Age_of_Global_Shakespear.mp3.
+You can listen to a radio interview with the editors here: http://wuga.uga.edu/uploads/audio/151111_Appropriation_in_an_Age_of_Global_Shakespear.mp3.

-With Professor Nathalie Vienne-Guerrin of the Université Paul-Valéry Montpellier 3 (UPVM) she collaborates on a three-year cost-sharing international grant, “Scene-Stealing/Ravir la scène,” sponsored by UGA, UPVM, and the French American Cultural Exchange (FACE) Foundation through the Partner University Fund (administered through the French Embassy).The grant from the Partner University Fund will encourage knowledge-exchange and collaboration among faculty and PhD students at UGA and UPVM by subsidizing a series of conference-festivals, symposia, and workshops.
-These gatherings include the conference-festival “Balcony Scenes/Scènes de Balcon” at UPVM in November 2016; the symposium “Bedchamber Scenes/Scènes de lit” at UGA in April 2017; a study day at the University of Toulouse on Scenes of Truce; and workshops and a conference-festival on “Scenes in the Other’s Language/Scènes dans la langue de l’autre” at both UPVM and UGA in April 2017, November 2018, and April 2019.
-Selected proceedings will be eligible for peer-review and publication in the open-access, online, multimedia journal Scene Focus/Arrêt sur Scène.
+With Professor Nathalie Vienne-Guerrin of the Université Paul-Valéry Montpellier 3 (UPVM3) she collaborates on a multi-year cost-sharing international grant, “Scene-Stealing/Ravir la scène,” sponsored by UGA, UPVM3, and the French American Cultural Exchange (FACE) Foundation through the Partner University Fund (administered through the French Embassy).The grant from the Partner University Fund encourages knowledge-exchange and collaboration among faculty and PhD students at UGA and UPVM by subsidizing a series of conference-festivals, symposia, and workshops, including “Balcony Scenes/Scènes de Balcon” ; “Bedchamber Scenes/Scènes de lit” in April 2017; and workshops and a conference-festival on “Scenes in the Other’s Language/Scènes dans la langue de l’autre” at both institutions.
+Selected proceedings will appear in the open-access, online, multimedia journal Scene Focus/Arrêt sur Scène, and Year 3's capstone project, a peer-reviewed, digital, multimedia Open Educational Resource Shakespeare's Henry V, will appear in August 2019.

 A winner of the Special Sandy Beaver Award for Excellence in Teaching and of Fellowships from the Office of Service-Learning and the Office of Online Learning at UGA, Dr. Iyengar likes to collaborate with units and departments from all over campus.
 She has developed experiential, interdisciplinary, and service-learning courses, delivered guest-lectures, or team-taught workshops at the graduate and undergraduate levels with faculty from: the GRU/UGA Medical Partnership in Athens; the College of Public Health; the Health and Medical Journalism Program; the Department of History; the UGA at Oxford Program; UGA's Sustainable Development Program; the College of Education; the UGA Libraries; the State Botanical Gardens; and with local elementary, middle, and adult education classes.